I-Bonds – The Best Investment Value Right Now

 All series I savings bonds that are purchased directly are delivered and held in electronic form.
 The only way to purchase a paper I bond is through your tax return.

-Min Investment – You can purchase as little as $25 in digital I Bonds or $50 in paper I bonds.
+Min Investment – You can purchase as little as $25 in digital bonds or $50 in paper bonds.

-Further, you can purchase $10,000 per person in I bonds as gifts.
+Further, you can purchase $10,000 per person in bonds as gifts.
 The purchase amount of a gifted bond counts toward the annual limit of the recipient, not the giver.
 So, in a calendar year, you can buy up to $10,000 in electronic bonds and up to $5,000 in paper bonds for each person you buy for.
-Let’s break this down with a simple example:

 So a married couple with four children could purchase up to $85,000 per year if they each had a trust account.
 Obviously the amount you invest depends on your personal situation.